 Pricing: $400 - $700

-Perks: affordable reliability, compact simplicity
+Pros: affordable reliability, compact simplicity

-Pitfalls: requires a bit of know-how for post-purchase design and construction
+Cons: requires a bit of know-how for post-purchase design and construction

 With bare-bones trailers such as these, some assembly is required.
 What you're really buying is a frame on wheels that acts as an open canvas for home-built projects.
 Ingredients for motorcycle use include plywood sheets, bolt on wheel chocks and tie down anchors.